mathewchamberlain/SignacX/README.md

 ### Fast Signac

-Sometimes we don't have time to run Signac, and need a quick solution.
+Sometimes we don't have time to run Signac and need a faster solution.
 Although Signac scales fine with large data sets (>300,000 cells) and even for large data, typically takes less than an hour, we developed SignacFast to quickly classify single cell data:

 ```r
 # load the library